-- 1. Treating other members and members of the public with civility. - 2.
-Treating Authority employees, employees and representatives of partner organisations and those volunteering for the councils with civility and respecting the role that they play.
+1. Treating other members and members of the public with integrity and honestycivility.

+2. Treating Authority employees, employees and representatives of partner organisations and those volunteering for the councils with integrity and honestycivility and respecting the role that they play.

-Civility means politeness and courtesy in behaviour, speech, and in the written word.
+Civility Integrity and honesty means politeness and courtesy in behaviour, speech, and in the written word.
 Debate and having different views are all part of a healthy democracy.
 As a member you can express, challenge, criticise and disagree with views, ideas, opinions and policies in a civil manner.
 You should not subject individuals, groups of people or organisations to unreasonable or excessive personal attack.